Will Medicare cover my Gynecomastia Surgery?

 Can I Use My Super Fund to Pay for Gynaecomastia Surgery?

-• Each application for early Super release is assessed on an individual basis and financially assessed
+• Each application for early Super release is assessed on an individual basis and financially assessed.

-• Superfund withdrawal applications can be made through your MYGOV account via the ATO
+• Superfund withdrawal applications can be made through your MYGOV account via the ATO.

 • Tax implications apply.
 The withdrawal may be taxable.
-Hence, it is important to seek professional financial advice
+Hence, it is important to seek professional financial advice.

 Can I have a Gyno Surgery Payment Plan?

 Medical Finance companies may be able to help you fund your surgery.
-Please visit the Finance and payment plan page for more information.
+Please visit the Finance and Payment Plan page for more information.
 You can also prepay your surgery over time as a pre-payment plan.

 Medicare for Gynecomastia FAQs

-Can gynecomastia be covered by Medicare?
+Can gynecomastia surgery be covered by Medicare?

 Can I claim insurance for gyno surgery?